 -

-Replica of carriage.
+Replica of a carriage.
 Wood, metal, etc. 20th century.
-Four-wheeled carriage with hood and open seat, inspired by antique models and painted in red.
+Four-wheeled carriage with hood and open driver's seat inspired by antique models and polychromed in red.

 · Size: 210x123x175 cms.
 Con barras Long 357 cms